IngeborgGjerde/graphnics/paper/paper.md

 We thank Miroslav Kuchta, Cecile Daversin-Catty and Jørgen Dokken for their input on the implementation, and Pablo Blinder and David Kleinfeld for sharing data for the pial vasculature of rodents.

+This research is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme under grant agreement 714892 (Waterscales)

 # References